maze-runnar/GitEdge/README.md

 ## edge runner
 A native mobile App.
-share movies, songs and save them, make favourites.
-And also using github api V3.
+Using github api V3.

 <details>
   <summary>Click to See app's Images</summary>